Ski holidays in Alpe d'Huez

 Freestyle and terrain parks in Alpe d’Huez

 The massive snow park adjacent to the DMC 1 lift has been highly praised for its design.
-It has plenty of large kickers and challenging rails but remains accessible to beginners as well as advanced freestylers.
+It has plenty of large kickers and challenging rails for the advanced freestylers.

-A second, smaller park is situated in Montfrais near Vaujany, easily accessed from the Montfrais lift and Myrtilles blue run.
+A second, smaller park better suited to beginners is situated under the Le Villarais lift down towards Villards.
 Featuring kickers, rails and boxes of varying difficulty.

 At the top of the Signal lift you can enter Marcel's Farm, a purpose-built 1.2-mile run of banked corners, boardercross style features, gates, a small half pipe, tunnel and a cow slalom course.
 There is also a couple of rails to tackle.